nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 3. User request to add category for specific task in the list
 4. System prompt for category to set with
 5. User enter category
-6. System set category for the selected task and display action successful message Use case ends
+6. System set category for the selected task and display action successful message<br>
+Use case ends

 **Extension**